Ventricular Fibrillation

-Ventricular fibrillation or VF occurs when there are uncoordinated contractions within the ventricles of the heart.
-The primary cause of VF is hypoxia (lack of oxygen) to the heart muscle which causes hyperirritability in the cardiac muscle tissue.
+Ventricular fibrillation (VF) occurs when there are uncoordinated contractions within the ventricles of the heart.
+The primary cause of VF is hypoxia (lack of oxygen) to the heart muscle, which causes hyperirritability in the cardiac muscle tissue.

-As a result, multiple muscles cells within the ventricles simultaneously fire as pacemakers causing a quivering or fibrillation that is ineffective for adequate cardiac output.
+As a result, multiple muscle cells within the ventricles simultaneously fire as pacemakers causing a quivering or fibrillation that is ineffective for adequate cardiac output.

-The two images above show what ventricular fibrillation will look like on a EKG rhythm strip.
+The two images show what ventricular fibrillation will look like on an EKG rhythm strip.

-Ventricular fibrillation is treated using the left branch of the puslesless arrest arrest algorithm.
-Click below to view the pulseless arrest algorithm diagram.
+Ventricular fibrillation is treated using the left branch of the cardiac arrest algorithm.
+Click below to view the cardiac arrest algorithm diagram.
 When done click again to close the diagram.

 Ventricular fibrillation is always pulseless and must be confirmed by EKG or defibrillator monitor.
 Defibrillation is the treatment of choice and should occur as soon as possible.